shiva-rakshith/obsrv-automation/INSTALLATION.md

 ## How to ingest data?

-- First port forward Druid service within the cluster, use the command: **`kubectl port-forward <your-druid-service> 8888:8888`**.
+- First port forward Druid service within the cluster, use the command: **`kubectl port-forward <your-druid-service> -n <druid-namespace> 8888:8888`**.
 Access the service on your local machine at localhost:8888.

 - Create ingestion spec, you can refer to the [**official documentation**](https://druid.apache.org/docs/latest/development/extensions-core/kafka-ingestion.html) which provides detailed instructions and examples.